tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 The way he says the words is like he wants to believe them but can’t.

 I lean forward, cutting my voice to a whisper.
 “No, kid.
 I'm an Inquisitor.
-I’m the guy you call when the monster under your bed needs to be *euthanized*.”
+The guy you call when the monster under your bed needs to be *euthanized*.”

 Jonah’s heart monitor slows.